-The Aeon is a high-end pack for running, hiking and traveling.
+The Aeon is a high-end pack for running, hiking, and traveling.
 The lightweight design manages weight well without sacrificing durability or comfort.
-Out of all the bags I have tested it provides adequate scope to fit both water bottles as well as an extra layer on warmer days.
+Out of all the bags I have tested, it provides adequate scope to fit both water bottles and an extra layer on warmer days.

-Lowe Alpine’s lightweight and flexible Aeon 22 & ND20 daypacks are the subject of this review.
-Lowe Alpine is one of the most well-known and respected brands in the backpacking industry, and they just celebrated their 50th anniversary in 2017—so they must be doing something right.
-They’ve been pushing into the tourism sector in recent years, despite their roots in mountaineering backpacks… They’ve also carried their knowledge with them.
+Lowe Alpine’s lightweight and flexible Aeon 22 & ND20 daypacks are the subjects of this review.
+Lowe Alpine is one of the most well-known and respected brands in the backpacking industry, and they just celebrated their 50th anniversary in 2022—so they must be doing something right.
+They’ve been pushing into the tourism sector in recent years despite their roots in mountaineering backpacks.
+They’ve also carried their knowledge with them.

 Is the Lowe Alpine Aeon worth the additional capacity in your pack over other daypacks we’ve examined, like as the Cotopaxi Batac and Tortuga Setout Packable Daypack?
 Let’s have a look.